marcobonola/django_propgen/README.md

 * section 1 is responsible for building the angular-cli project implementing the Django-propgen front end
 * section 2 is responsible for creating a docker containg running a nginx web server that serves the django-propgen FE

-Building the frontend does not require anything special besides the requirements for building any Angular application:
-1. The image needs at least node 6.9.x and npm 3.x.x installed
-2. Among several dependencies, the image needs to have the Angular CLI (version > 1.6.0) installed
-3. In the `code/` directory, we need to execute `npm install` once to install the dependencies listed in `package.json`
-4. To build the angular project we need to run `npm run build -- --prod --environment prod`

 Such opearations are execurted on the Docker image johnpapa/angular-cli.
 Note that the resulting Docker image can be "trashed" after creating building the Angular project.
 Indeed, in section 2, the content of `/code/dist/` is copied in a new Docker image (`nginx`) that will actually execute the nginx web server hosting the propgen front end.
 The nginx web server relies on the follwing virtual host configuration file, `./nginx-custom.conf` which is copied in the path `/etc/nginx/conf.d/default.conf` on the new Docker image.